 Do payday loans affect your credit score?

-Yes, payday loans can affect your credit score.
-If repayments are made on time and managed as agreed, they may not cause harm.
-Missed or late payments are likely to be recorded on your credit file and can negatively affect your score.
+Yes, payday-style loans can affect your credit score.
+If you make repayments on time and manage the loan as agreed, the impact may be limited.
+However, missed or late payments are likely to be recorded on your credit file and could negatively affect your score.

 Can payday loans improve my credit score?